Robmaister/robmaister.github.io/_drafts/beyond-data-asset-1.md

 Another way to think about this is to consider all code in the editor module as auotmatically wrapped in a `WITH_EDITOR` check.

-This section is largely based on the [Creating Custom Modules][2] tutorial by Orfeas Eleftheriou.
-Epic Games has [their own explanation][3] of the pros and cons of separate gameplay modules.
+Epic Games has [their own explanation][1] of the pros and cons of separate gameplay modules.
 Editor modules, however, are quite common within the engine.
+Editor code tends to only have one-way references into gameplay code and a large number module dependencies as well as classes needed for editor extensions.
+This makes modularizing editor code the right choice, which Epic mentions in their documentation.

+> This trade-off is the correct one for engine and editor code, but it is questionable for gameplay.

 ## New Module Folder